animeshk923/blog/src/content/blog/02-bidirectional-search/index.md

 This remains far slower than binary search’s ~20 comparisons.
 But we can have other ways to optimise for random, unsorted arrays with some average complexity.

 We'll explore it in the upcoming blogs.

----
-Implement linear search using two Node.js worker threads searching simultaneously on array halves.
-Returns as soon as either worker finds the target, or waits for both if not found.

-This is a thought experiment to understand: